 Stock will always remain one of your biggest investments.
-You need to make sure you have enough inventory to keep you going throughout each season, but not too much left over that you’re forced to sell it at a discounted rate and erode into your profit margin.
-With the right system, you can see exactly how much stock is being sold in a given time period.
+You need to make sure you have enoughinventory to keep you going throughout each season, but not too muchleft over that you’re forced to sell it at a discounted rate and erode into your profit margin.
+With the right system, you can see exactly how much stock is being sold in any given period.
 If you want, you can even track the sell-through rate for individual items to make sure you’re selling enough at the right time.

 2. Product lifecycle curve

 Fashion is one of the most fast-paced industries and retailers have a limited window to sell their stock.
-Most apparel tends to follow a four-step selling process, also known as a lifecycle: introductory, growth, maturity and decline.
+Most apparel tends to follow a four-step selling process, also known as a lifecycle: introduction, growth, maturity and decline.
 Certain products sell better at certain times of year, and some lifecycles last longer than others.
 It’s important to have a good idea of how much you’re aiming to sell of each product, and when you’re hoping to achieve the majority of sales.
 Swimwear, for example, has a very clear and usually predictable lifecycle.
 At the beginning of the summer season, sales tend to start off slow then pick up rapidly to reach a peak, before dwindling as the colder months approach, when most customers are on the lookout for discounts and promotions.
-In this scenario, we know that we should have sold most of our stock by the middle of the season.
-If we haven’t, then we’re likely going to end up with a lot of product to mark down.
+In this scenario, most of the stock should have sold out by the middle of the season.
+If it hasn’t, then you’re likely to end up with a lot of products to mark down.

 3. Stock availability and size fragmentation

 There’s nothing more disappointing for a customer than reaching your store only to find out that the item of clothing they wanted has sold out in their size.
 But there’s a way you can save this situation.
-If you can track down the item they want from a different store or your warehouse, and send it to them, chances are they’ll be a very happy customer indeed.
+If you can track down the item they want from a different store, or your warehouse, and send it to them, chances are they’ll be a very happy customer.

-Today, retailers not only need to keep an eye on stock availability across their stores, but online too.
+Today, retailers not only need to keep an eye on stock availability across their physical stores, but also online.
 At the beginning of the season, you will likely stock every size – S, M, L, XL – in ratios according to your target market and known customer base.
-But as the season progresses your size distribution will become more fragmented.
+But as the season progresses, your size distribution will become more fragmented.
 To prevent this, some retailers choose to remove entire product lines and send leftover stock to replenish lines in other stores.

-Whichever way you decide to tackle the issue, you need tools that can clearly highlight regional disparities, flag fragmented sales distribution and give you total visibility of your stock so you can move items around to the locations where they will sell best.
+Whichever way you decide to tackle the issue, you need tools that can clearly highlight regional disparities, flag fragmented sales distribution, and give you total visibility of your stock so you can move items around to locations where they will sell best.

 4. Store capacity and showrooming

 Customers are increasingly going into stores to touch and try out products without necessarily buying them straight away.
 Your store still holds value as it continues to have a positive effect on overall sales, but are you measuring this effectively?
-New tools can help you to compare foot traffic against conversion rates and cross-reference them with e-commerce orders over the same period.
-You could also use POS features to send information to customers via e-mail while they’re in store and then track who makes a purchase.
+New tools can help you compare foot traffic against conversion rates and cross-reference them with e-commerce orders over the same period.
+You can also use retail management features to send information to customers via e-mail while they’re in store and then track who makes a purchase.

-Sophisticated analytics tools can help you to better plan the timing of your markdowns.
-They can automatically flag when you should mark down an item after a certain period, after 60 days for example.
+Sophisticated analytics tools can help you better plan the timing of your markdowns.
+They can automatically flag when you should mark down an item after a certain period, like 60 days for example.
 Or you can take a more dynamic approach based on individual product lines.

-One solution, one accurate view of all your data
+One software solution, one accurate view of all your data